Let Him Go

-Let Him Go is a 2020 American neo-Western film starring Diane Lane and Kevin Costner, and directed, written, and co-produced by Thomas Bezucha, based on the 2013 novel of the same name by Larry Watson.
-The film follows a retired sheriff (Kevin Costner) and his wife (Diane Lane) who try to rescue their grandson from a dangerous family living off-the-grid.
+Let Him Go is a 2020 American neo-Western thriller film starring Diane Lane and Kevin Costner, and directed, written, and co-produced by Thomas Bezucha, based on the 2013 novel of the same name by Larry Watson.
 It also stars Lesley Manville, Kayli Carter, Will Brittain, and Jeffrey Donovan.

+The film follows a retired sheriff (Costner) and his wife (Lane) who try to rescue their grandson from a dangerous family living off-the-grid.

 Let Him Go was theatrically released in the United States on November 6, 2020, by Focus Features.
 The film received positive reviews and grossed over $11.6 million.

 Plot

-In Montana, 1961, retired sheriff George Blackledge lives on a ranch with his wife Margaret, their son James, James's wife Lorna and infant son Jimmy.
-One afternoon, Margaret sees James's horse out on its own and senses something is wrong.
-When George goes out to the woods, he finds James's body by the creek; he had fallen off his horse and broken his neck.
+In 1961 Montana, retired sheriff George Blackledge lives on a ranch with his wife Margaret, their son James, James's wife Lorna and infant son Jimmy.
+One afternoon, Margaret sees James's horse return without him.
+George finds James's body by a creek; he had fallen off his horse and broken his neck.

-In 1963, Lorna marries her new boyfriend, Donnie Weboy; it is obvious Lorna is not in love with Donnie but needs his support with Jimmy.
-One afternoon while out shopping, Margaret sees Lorna, Donnie and Jimmy getting ice cream.
-When Jimmy drops his, Donnie forcefully grabs Jimmy's arm and, when Lorna steps in, Donnie strikes her.
-Margaret later goes to their house to check in on Lorna, but a tenant tells her the three of them have left town.
-Margaret goes home and packs her bags with the intent of going to rescue Jimmy, and although George is reluctant, he joins her.
+In 1963, Lorna marries her new boyfriend, Donnie Weboy; she is not in love with him but needs his support with Jimmy.
+One afternoon, while out shopping, Margaret sees Lorna, Donnie and Jimmy getting ice cream.
+When Jimmy drops his, Donnie forcefully grabs Jimmy's arm.
+When Lorna steps in, Donnie strikes her.
+Margaret later goes to their house to check in on them, but a neighbor reveals that they have left town.
+Margaret packs her bags, planning to rescue Jimmy.
+George reluctantly joins her.

-George and Margaret speak to a local sheriff who gives them a lead in Forsyth, Montana, a shop owner who is of relation to the Weboys who tells them to look in Gladstone, North Dakota.
-George is startled to discover that Margaret brought his gun with her, but she strongly feels she will need it.
-Outside of Gladstone, they come across a young Native American man named Peter Dragswolf.
-He provides them with some food and warmth for the evening, and tells them to look for Bill Weboy, who turns out to be Donnie's uncle.
+George and Margaret speak to a sheriff who mentions a lead in Forsyth, a shop owner related to the Weboys.
+He tells them to look in Gladstone, North Dakota.
+George discovers that Margaret brought his revolver with them.
+Outside of Gladstone, they come across Peter Dragswolf, a young Native-American.
+He provides them with food and warmth for the evening, and suggests that they look for Bill Weboy, Donnie's uncle.

-The following morning, George and Margaret travel and meet Bill.
-Bill speaks to Donnie's mother, Blanche, who says she wants to meet the Blackledges.
-At her house, Blanche initially appears pleasant but later, when Lorna and Jimmy arrive, she starts to show her true colors, making rude comments toward the Blackledges and speaking sternly toward Lorna.
-The next day, George and Margaret visit Lorna at her job and take her to lunch.
+The following morning, George and Margaret meet Bill.
+He speaks to Donnie's mother Blanche, who says that she wants to meet the Blackledges.
+At her house, she appears pleasant.
+However, when Lorna and Jimmy arrive, she starts to make rude comments toward the Blackledges and speaks sternly toward Lorna.

+The next day, George and Margaret visit Lorna at work.
 They plead with her to return home to Montana with Jimmy, but Lorna is worried what Donnie will do if she tries to leave.
 However, she is convinced to sneak out later while the Weboys are asleep.